Submit

 Clinical practice

-We offer one of the few Communication Disorders programs in the country that provide undergraduates with real-world clinical experiences.
-In your last two semesters, you’ll first shadow a graduate mentor working with a client before moving up to working with your own client in 50-minute sessions under the supervision of a faculty clinical instructor.
+We offer one of the few Communication Disorders programs in the country that provides undergraduates with real-world clinical experiences.
+Undergraduate and graduate students will also enhance their clinical skills through varied clinical simulations and obtain telehealth experience during your clinical practicum.
+In your last two semesters, you’ll first shadow a graduate mentor working with a client before moving up to working with your own client under the supervision of a faculty clinical instructor.
 This professional experience will give you an advantage when applying for jobs and graduate programs.

 State-of-the-art labs

 Whether you’re earning your BS or your MS in our Communication Disorders programs, you’ll have access to our dedicated speech-pathology labs.
-These include Voice Labs and the Augmented and Alternative Communication Labs, in addition to the Speak Out!
-Parkinson’s Voice Project, where graduate students and their undergraduate mentees gain valuable experience working with clients.
+These include the Voice and Swallowing Lab and the Augmentative and Alternative Communication Lab.

 Experienced faculty

 Take advantage of our small class sizes to work closely alongside faculty mentors who are dedicated, passionate and caring practitioners in the field.
-They work in hospitals and schools, as well as in their own private practices.
-They bring their experience and expertise into the classroom to help students prepare for the daily requirements of their career.
+Our faculty bring their experience and expertise into the classroom to help students prepare for the daily requirements in schools, hospitals and private practices.

 What can you do with a degree in one of UCM’s Communication Disorders programs?